louisbloom/telnet-gui/KNOWN_ISSUES.md

 This issue may be resolved in future SDL2 versions or with different renderer configurations.

-## Windows: Delayed Detection of Server Connection Closure
+## Windows: Delayed Detection of Intermediate RST Packets

 **Platform:** Windows
 **Status:** Known Issue - Platform Limitation